DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > The thirteen stars grow increasingly aligned each night, reaching perfect alignment on the third night following Exethanter’s message.
 # T3.
 The Witch of Berez
 ## T3a.
 Berez Outskirts
-The players’ approach to Berez is largely as described in <span class="citation">Approaching the Ruins (p.
+The players’ approach to Berez is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#ApproachingtheRuins">Approaching the Ruins</a> (p.
 161)</span>.
 However, revise this area’s description as follows:

 <div class="description">
 <p>The trail hugs the river for several miles.
 The dirt and grass soon turn to marsh as the trail dissolves into spongy earth pockmarked with stands of tall reeds and pools of stagnant water.
 A thick shroud of fog covers all.</p>